The W3C Colour Readability Guidelines Have Not Been Tested Properly – Disgraceful

 Two colors provide good color visibility if the brightness difference and the color difference between the two colors are greater than a set range.

-Color brightness is determined by the following formula: ((Red value X 299) + (Green value X 587) + (Blue value X 114)) / 1000 Note: This algorithm is taken from a formula for converting RGB values to YIQ values.
+Note: This algorithm is taken from a formula for converting RGB values to YIQ values.
 This brightness value gives a perceived brightness for a color.

-Color difference is determined by the following formula: (maximum (Red value 1, Red value 2) - minimum (Red value 1, Red value 2)) + (maximum (Green value 1, Green value 2) - minimum (Green value 1, Green value 2)) + (maximum (Blue value 1, Blue value 2) - minimum (Blue value 1, Blue value 2))
+(maximum (Red value 1, Red value 2) - minimum (Red value 1, Red value 2)) + (maximum (Green value 1, Green value 2) - minimum (Green value 1, Green value 2)) + (maximum (Blue value 1, Blue value 2) - minimum (Blue value 1, Blue value 2))

 The range for color brightness difference is 125.
 The range for color difference is 500.

-The suggested algorithms for good text colour visibility in the W3C Web Content Accessibility Guidelines, see suggested colour attributes algorithm from the W3C and reproduced in the box on the right cover brightness difference and colour difference.
+suggested colour attributes algorithm from the W3C and reproduced in the box on the right cover brightness difference and colour difference.

-Brightness differences less than 125 and colour differences less than 500 are supposed to be not good for readability, though the W3C algorithm is a suggested algorithm that is ‘still open to change’ and that’s no bad thing, seeing as how on three easily-shown counts does it not stand up to a few moments experiment.
+not good for readability, though the W3C algorithm is a suggested algorithm that is ‘still open to change’ and that’s no bad thing, seeing as how on three easily-shown counts does it not stand up to a few moments experiment.
 Do these researchers never test anything?

 The three counts on which the guidelines flop are these: